uri-library-data-services/iassist-preview/content/blog/ann-green-completes-her-presidency-still-smiling.md

 in May 2004.
 This Plan is now being integrated into the directions of our Standing Committees and Action Groups.
 During her two terms, IASSIST held four of its finest conferences in the cities of Storrs, Ottawa, Madison and Edinburgh.
-Under Ann\'s leadership, IASSIST continued its outreach to build relationships with the staff in new national data archives.
-IASSIST\'s firm commitment to the development of the Data Documentation Initiative is a tribute to the founding role Ann played in the formation of the DDI standard.
+Under Ann's leadership, IASSIST continued its outreach to build relationships with the staff in new national data archives.
+IASSIST's firm commitment to the development of the Data Documentation Initiative is a tribute to the founding role Ann played in the formation of the DDI standard.